-Take a look in your spam mail folder.
-Specially your free internet emails.
+Take a look in your spam email folder.
+Especially your free internet emails.
 You may have won a few lotteries, giveaways or even a fortune from a dead billionaire.

 Even your bank shouldn’t ask you to verify credentials via email with a link (apart from establishing your email id when you sign-up).
-At most, they’ll ask you to re-verify credentials when you logon to their website.
-So every email that asks you to change email/password is from a fraudsters. and yes, there are scams involving donations and charity, beware of them as well.
+At most, they’ll ask you to re-verify credentials when you log into their website.
+So every email that asks you to change email/password is from fraudsters. and yes, there are scams involving donations and charity, beware of them as well.

 Many times people create fake accounts and ask others to send money to their accounts with falsifying economic states.
 Even emails accounts get hacked very often.

 3) Attachments in email – Never download attachments email without scanning for viruses.
-Viruses and phishing software can easily be attached to mails.
+Viruses and phishing software can easily be attached to emails.
 If you download blindly, you compromise with the security.
-Attachments in an unsolicited mails should always be opened with caution.
+Attachments in the unsolicited mail should always be opened with caution.

 4) Never believe in stories – There are many people who ask you to send money to their account in the name of giving you free products or lottery tickets or any such things.
 Never believe in such stories, almost always they are scams.
 The best way of finding out whether a story is true is that the story is easily believable.

-You can’t win lotteries over internet, and you can’t inherit property from some one you don’t know in a distant country.
-Even if you faithfully believe in a story, if you are required to send an upfront personal information or money to the senders to receive greater benefits, then its sure a scam in the making, Step a side, back-out and report.
+You can’t win lotteries over the internet, and you can’t inherit property from someone you don’t know in a distant country.
+Even if you faithfully believe in a story, if you are required to send an upfront personal information or money to the senders to receive greater benefits, then its sure a scam in the making, Step aside, back-out and report.

 6) Change your password from time to time – If you don’t change your password from time to time your account may get hacked and the hacker may steal your personal information.
 Another thing is that, that the hacker may misuse your account to send emails to other account and threaten other people using your name.

-9) Never login to your financial account from unknown network – When you login to your email or social networking account from a public WiFi, do check browser’s lock icon to make sure you are logged on to genuine account, do this before entering user id/password.
+9) Never log into your financial account from an unknown network – When you log into your email or social networking account from a public WiFi, do check browser’s lock icon to make sure you are logged on to genuine account, do this before entering user id/password.

-There are simple software that can record keystrokes when activated.
-When using public computer, especially at your doctor’s office, hotel or airports, Do not log on to financial accounts.
+There is simple software that can record keystrokes when activated.
+When using a public computer, especially at your doctor’s office, hotel or airports, Do not log on to financial accounts.
 These software store username and password on hidden text files for the owner to download.

 - File police complaint if you have monetary loss